microsoft/fast/specs/breadcrumb.md

 ### Globalization

-The first and last element inside the breadcrumb will be reversed when switching in LTR/RTL.
+The overall order inside the breadcrumb will be reversed when switching in LTR/RTL.

 ### Test Plan